-In today’s interview, I talk to Roz Morris, author of Nail Your Novel: Bring characters to life .
-Roz is the author of over a dozen novels as a ghostwriter and has also written ‘Memories of a Future Life’ under her own name.
-She has a series of books for writers, the first one is ‘Nail Your Novel’ and now ‘Bring characters to life’ which we’re talking about today.
+In today's interview, I talk to Roz Morris, author of Writing Characters Who'll Keep Readers Capitvated.
+Roz is the author of over a dozen novels as a ghostwriter and has also written ‘Memories of a Future Life' under her own name.
+She has a series of books for writers, the first one is ‘Nail Your Novel' and now ‘Bring characters to life' which we're talking about today.

 Why are characters so important anyway?